 Warning to the Critic: Your team may not be able to absorb all your “suggestions” or apply them.
-When you keep subtracting from what others have done through your criticisms, and adding to what others should be doing through your normative statements, your employees may end up without enough confidence or self-possession left to hold themselves together.
+When you keep subtracting from what others have done through your criticisms, and adding to what others should be doing through your normative statements, your employees may end up without enough confidence or self-possession left to hold themselves together — or actually achieve anything.

 The Control Freak

 Organizational Damage: The Control Freak takes away employees’ sense of accomplishment and meaning.
 Every idea, every accomplishment belongs to them, not to their employees.
 They may be content with mediocre or low-risk performance rather than anything that could rock their boat.

 Fear: They’re in over their heads and will be found out.

 Sounds Like: It has to be the right way.
 I can’t tolerate anything else.
 So just do it the way I tell you to do it.

 Warning to the Control Freak: If you don’t want your employees to think for themselves, believe me, eventually they won’t.
 Or at least, they certainly won’t think for you.
 And you still may not know what you’re doing.

 Organizational Damage: The Micromanager takes away employees’ sense of confidence and autonomy by insisting that everything has to be the way they would do it.
 They can be highly status-conscious, and can pull rank frequently.
 They have very little sense of the big picture.
 They constantly complain, “Why do I always have to do everything myself?!?”